The Mole (Australian TV series) season 3: Episode 8

 Paragliding: Alaina, Ann-Maree, Crystal-Rose, and Marc were given the task of tandem paragliding to a minimum height of 30 meters, and dropping a water balloon onto a six meter by six meter target below.
 Each time they hit the target, they'd win $1,000 for the group kitty, for a total of $8,000 potential winnings, as each of them had two water balloons to drop.
 Bob, at the same time, was charged with predicting the outcomes of each drop.
 Each prediction he got correct would win $1,000, but each one he got incorrect would lose $1,000.
-He wouldn't know the outcome of any of the drops until the very end of the assignment.
+He would not know the outcome of any of the drops until the very end of the assignment.
 Bob predicted Alaina would miss both shots.
 She did miss the first, but hit the second, so she won $1,000 all told.
 Ann-Maree dropped her first balloon before she was prepared to take the shot, and it fell well away from the target.
 Her second shot also missed.
 Crystal-Rose and Marc missed both shots as well.
 Bob predicted a miss and a hit for Crystal-Rose and two misses for Ann-Maree and Marc, giving him six correct predictions and two incorrect, for $4,000 on his end of the assignment and $5,000 total winnings.

 Stadium Art: After being selected as the two players with an artistic temperament, Crystal-Rose and Marc were taken to ANZ Stadium and told to, within 20 minutes, draw a picture of a platypus at least 80 by 30 meters in chalk with the machines normally used to draw lines and field markers.
 The others would then have to guess what animal the drawing represented, to win $5,000.
-The others thought it was either a platypus or a mole, and incorrectly guessed mole since the platypus didn't seem to have a tail.
+The others thought it was either a platypus or a mole, and incorrectly guessed mole since the platypus did not seem to have a tail.

 Aerial I-Spy: While Crystal-Rose and Marc were drawing their platypus, Alaina, Ann-Maree, and Bob went up in light aircraft to take photographs representing specific letters of the alphabet.
 It was up to them what would best represent a specific letter of the alphabet - they could take a picture of something that physically resembled the letter, or perhaps an object that began with or notably featured their particular letter.
 Alaina got the letters T and E, Ann-Maree A and R, and Bob was given B and Y. Upon reuniting at the football stadium, Crystal-Rose and Marc had to guess what six-letter word was made from their letters, in order to win $5,000.
 Bob photographed a bridge and the shape of a Y in a dirt track, Ann-Maree a reservoir and an airport, and Alaina trees and power lines (for "electricity").
 Crystal-Rose and Marc were befuddled by the photos and could only guess "chirpy," but the correct word was "betray."